 |Makers mark||None (hand-made article)|

 This is a 19th-century item previously owned by Mrs. Frank W. Smith of Owen Sound, who had found it amidst her grandmother's items - Mrs. Gideon Carrie.
 Mrs. Carrie's husband, Gideon, was 42 years old in the 1871 census of Sydenham Township, Grey County.
-Mrs. Carrie's maiden name was _______.
+Mrs. Carrie's maiden name was Helen Reid.

-The item was passed down to her daughter, Mrs. John McQuaker of Owen Sound, Grey County, and then to her daughter, Mrs. Frank W. Smith.
+After 1918, the item was passed down to her daughter, Mrs. John McQuaker of Owen Sound, Grey County, and then to her daughter, Mrs. Frank W. Smith.

 |Collection||Textiles, 19th-c Clothing Collection, Women's|